ranjin13/Task-Management/README.md

 - **Subtasks**: JSON-based subtasks stored in the same table
   - Progress tracking with completion percentage
   - Automatic task completion when all subtasks are done
+- **Trash Management**:
+  - Soft deletion that moves tasks to trash instead of immediate removal
+  - Restore option to recover tasks from trash
+  - Permanent deletion option
+  - Auto-cleanup after 30 days with countdown display

 ## Architecture
 The application follows a service-oriented architecture with an Inertia.js monolith approach: